Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Karl Marx's Conflict Theory

-Max Weber — Power, Status, and Social Institutions
+Max Weber: Power, Status, and Social Institutions

 Beyond Economics: Power and Identity

-Weber emphasized that:
+Weber emphasised that:

 • Social groups can be divided not only by class but by race, gender, religion, and ethnicity.